RandomVertebrate/RotorWhirl/README.md

 Some of these .m files do whirl prediction.
 Others fit and plot curves to model aerostatic bearing behavior.

-The general idea behind (an earlier version of) the whirl prediction method: [Conference Paper](https://doi.org/10.1115/GT2022-82632), [Video Presentation](https://youtu.be/lfDOsH-XRDQ)
+Theory developed and validated by Riju Chatterjee and Ashutosh Patel.
+The general idea behind (an earlier version of) the whirl prediction method is here: [Conference Paper](https://doi.org/10.1115/GT2022-82632), [Video Presentation](https://youtu.be/lfDOsH-XRDQ)

 ## Example
 <p align = "center">